jeffreyrdcs/Exercise_projects/Kivy_tests/README.md

 - I encountered some issues because self.ids does not include widgets that are added dynamically with python.
 Only those defined in the kv files are included.
 - This test includes an example on how to use self.children, self.walk, and also how to use weakref to modify self.ids.

+kivy_click_drag_test.py:
+- This is a snippet showing how to distinguish between a click and a drag (or a swipe) on a label